 - Feeling like your life is full of unwanted drama

 Healing requires acknowledging your pain without letting it define you.
 Our wounds have left scars that will always be with us.
 But when we start healing and moving forward, the scars fade over time, hurting less, becoming less obvious, and we can truly heal and move forward.
 Healthy coping mechanisms help us to make sense of confusing or threatening life experiences and to respond appropriately in wholesome ways.
 When we use healthy coping skills, we’re able to “reframe” unpleasant events in a way that is healthier for us and feels better too.
-Reframing is a step in the healing process.
+Reframing is also a step in the healing process.

 When we’re free of codependent thinking and coping, we will understand and accept that we’re separate and complete beings.
 We have a strong sense of self, and our boundaries are squarely in place.
 We feel comfortable continuing to set new boundaries that keep us healthy, happy, and safe.
-We don’t feel any need to justify, explain, or make sense of another person’s behavior, to ourselves or anyone else.
-We understand that other’s choices and actions are their responsibility, not ours.
+We don’t feel any need to justify, explain, or make sense of another person’s behavior to ourselves or anyone else.
+We understand that others’ choices and actions are their responsibility, not ours.
 People are entitled to have thoughts and feelings about you that are incorrect.
 It’s not your job to correct their thinking.
 They will see you the way they see you.
-If you argue with them, defend yourself or get emotional, you will become drained, while they are being recharged.
+If you argue with them, defend yourself or get emotional, you will become drained while they are being recharged.

 Once you have healthy boundaries in place, you will experience a shift in your emotions.
-You may start to notice that your sense of safety, security, and control, no longer need to come from people-pleasing and manipulating outcomes.
+You may start to notice that your sense of safety, security, and control, no longer needs to come from people-pleasing and manipulating outcomes.
 Instead, they’ll come from your boundaries.

 Living as a codependent means that we’re not going to get our needs met, yet asking for anything on our own behalf feels wrong, imposing, excessive, or selfish.
 We’re afraid of dissatisfying others.
 If we disappoint anyone, it often leads to feeling guilt and shame, yet we continually look for someone to please.
 We make excuses for their poor behavior or mistreatment of us, minimizing the pain they cause.
 Holding on to this mindset and behavior pattern will attract dysfunctional people to us.

 It helps to take a pretty deep and fearless dive into what’s actually going on with our thoughts and behavior.
 When I was ready, I began looking at how I chose to spend my time, noticing who benefited from it and who did not.
 I started to see it when I took care of others’ needs and ignored or denied my own.
 I asked myself why I made the choices I did.
-Little by little, I learned to live in awareness, with intention.
+Little by little, I learned to live in awareness.
 (Not always, but more and more often!)
 My negative self-talk once enforced my belief that everyone’s needs were more important than my own.
-I started changing the self-talk, and I questioned, then changed, those limiting beliefs.
+I started changing my self-talk, and I questioned, then changed, those limiting beliefs.

 Setting boundaries, saying “no,” and letting others learn their life lessons “the hard way” became a few of my goals.
 I started to see my role in creating trauma bonds, and I learned how to break those bonds.
 It was a slow, deliberate, and sometimes painful process.